 must be remembered that we are a social club and the highest standing in the profession is one of the requisites for membership."

-In 1955 Dr. Russell C. Seipel was elected Secretary Treasurer.
-His predecessor, Dr. Milton F. Percival had reached an age at which he washed to retire.
+In 1955 Dr. Russell C. Seipel was elected Secretary-Treasurer.
+His predecessor, Dr. Milton F. Percival had reached an age at which he wished to retire.

 Page 47contest of six nominees for five positions as Director.
 Since then only single slates of candidates have been nominated.

 There was a slight change in the invitations to the 1956 Christmas party for the Board of Directors.
 Dr. and Mrs. George E. Pfahler were to host the dinner for the Board members, and their spouses.